 In other words, non-obvious means that there is no prior art or prior art combination that explains how to make the invention.
 If any parts of two or more patents, patent applications, or non-patent literature together would explain to a person who normally works in the art of the invention how to make the invention, it is obvious.

-Summary of the kinds of Inventions that can be Patented
+Summary of what kinds of Inventions can be Patented

 Inventions that can be patented include machines, processes, compositions of matter, and articles of manufacture.
 This can include a wide range of inventions such as software algorithms, pharmaceuticals, medical devices, and mechanical devices.
 However, certain types of inventions cannot be patented, including laws of nature, natural phenomena, and abstract ideas.
 Additionally, inventions that are offensive to public morality or that would be harmful to public health and safety may also be ineligible for patent protection.
 In order to be eligible for patent protection, an invention must be novel, non-obvious, and useful.
 The determination of whether an invention meets these criteria can be complex, and seeking guidance from a patent agent or patent attorney can be helpful.